 The existing and proposed street systems conform to the City's Transportation Plan.
-All street design and improvements will be determined through the subdivision review process, and regulated through the Conditions of Approval.
-The proposed internal streets will be designed to street standards.
+All street design and improvements will be determined through the subdivision review process and regulated through the Conditions of Approval.
+The applicant is also requesting an alternative street standard to allow Lone Oak Road, One Avenue, and Two Avenue to exceed a 12-percent street grade.
+However, the proposed internal streets will be designed to street standards.